What is the Illuminati?

 How did the Illuminati start?

-Weishaupt "decided to find another form of 'illumination', a set of ideas and practices that could be applied to radically change the way European states were run", said the magazine.
-He based his society on the Freemasons, with a hierarchy and mysterious rituals, and named it the Order of Illuminati to reflect the enlightened ideals of its educated members.
+The Order of the Illuminati was a secret group founded in Bavaria in 1776 by Adam Weishaupt.
+He believed "the monarchy and the church were repressing freedom of thought", said National Geographic.
+Weishaupt "decided to find another form of 'illumination', a set of ideas and practices that could be applied to radically change the way European states were run".
+His society was partially inspired by the Freemasons, and was named the Order of the Illuminati to reflect the enlightened ideals of its educated members.

-How did the myth develop?
+How did the conspiracy develop?

-This has led to claims that some of the American Founding Fathers were members, with Thomas Jefferson accused in the aftermath of the War of Independence.
+This has led to claims that some of the American Founding Fathers were members, with Thomas Jefferson accused in the aftermath of the American War of Independence.

 Who is supposedly a member?

-Katy Perry once told Rolling Stone the theory was the preserve of “weird people on the internet” but admitted she was flattered to be named among the supposed members: “I guess you’ve kind of made it when they think you’re in the Illuminati!”
+David Rockefeller, Henry Kissinger, Jacob Rothschild and Queen Elizabeth II were all rumoured to be members.
+Katy Perry once told Rolling Stone the theory was the preserve of "weird people on the internet" but admitted she was flattered to be named among the supposed members: "I guess you've kind of made it when they think you're in the Illuminati!"

 Sign up for Today's Best Articles in your inbox